Original air date: November 10, 1987

 - Papa Wolf: The entity flies into a rage simply by seeing its "child" on the ship, demanding they "release" her, even though she came willingly.
 (Picard wisely does what it says.)

-- Patrick Stewart Speech: This is how Picard talkes the monster to death.
+- Patrick Stewart Speech: This is how Picard talks the monster to death.

-- Pleasure Planet: Rubicun III is a world's where the population wear barely any clothes and spend most of their time having sex.
+- Pleasure Planet: Rubicun III is a world where the population wear barely any clothes and spend most of their time having sex.

-- Plenty of Blondes: Every one of the Edo is blonde.
+- Plenty of Blondes: Every one of the Edo is blond.
 Also toned, waxed and bronzed to perfection.

 - Protocol Peril: The Edo can't see anything wrong with capital punishment for any and all crime, since it serves as a perfectly effective deterrent among themselves.
 Picard has to try and honor that viewpoint and the Federation's own rather rigid code while saving Wesley's life anyway.

-- Stripperific: Every resident of Edo, both male and female, fit the Trope.
+- Stripperific: Every resident of Edo, both male and female, wears only a few straps over their body.

 - Talking the Monster to Death: When the transporter beam is interdicted by the multi-dimensional entity, Picard gives a short speech regarding the lack of justice inherent in absolute law (both that of the Edo and the Prime Directive).
 A comment from Riker seals the deal, convincing the Edo god to allow the crew to leave with Wesley.Picard: There can be no justice so long as laws are absolute.
 Even life itself is an exercise in exceptions.